- Admissions Process

 - are attending another college and taking courses that will be transferred to their home institutions, or

 - are only taking courses for personal or professional enrichment.

 Guest/visiting students must prove that they have taken the required prerequisites to enroll for courses.
 A college transcript showing evidence of completed coursework is required to show proof of required prerequisites.
 A copy of a college diploma from a regionally accredited institution can also be used for courses requiring certain English and/or math requirements.

 Upon completion of the admission application, applicants will receive an email with instructions to activate their MyCCP account and can take advantage of web registration for desired courses.
-Visit our Guest Student page for more details.
+Visit our Admission Process page for more details.